aayushmanntiwari/Redis-Real-Time-Table/README.md

 4.Run celery -A Main beat -l info and celery -A Main worker -l INFO to schedule the task if in locallost no need to run it in development i.e heroku as all settings are done for that .
 5.Enjoy the show !

+Note : In local host  "celery -A Main beat -l info" and "celery -A Main worker -l INFO" need to be run only once after that function will be called automatically in the background everyday at 6:00 p.m